tcpl/commercetools-segment-connector/README.md

 - Run `yarn build` to build the project
 - Run `yarn connector:post-deploy` to create the subscription in commercetools.
 - Run the event service by running `yarn dev` in the `event-handler` directory.
 This will start a local server on port 8080.
 - Use a HTTP tunnel tool like ngrok to expose the local server to the internet.
-E.g. `ngrok http 8080` (note you can get a consistent URL from the ngrok dashboard which will provide a consistent host).
+E.g. `ngrok http 8080` (note you can get a consistent domain from the ngrok dashboard which will provide a consistent domain rather than auto-generating a new one each time).
 - Create a subscription in GCP Pub/Sub for the topic you created above.
 Use the ngrok URL as the endpoint for the subscription.
 E.g. `https://[Your ngrok ID].ngrok-free.app/`

 See the [connect-email-integration-template](https://github.com/commercetools/connect-email-integration-template/blob/fdc6689e7a53f9f72e05a38d41ea805ad94b8911/mail-sender/README.md?plain=1#L174) for other instructions on how to run the connector locally